stevenzhang070302/Selenium-With-Gmail-Spammer/README.md

 # Instructions
 Download SpamVer2.py or Spam.py and the selenium library.
 Selelnium is included in this repository.
 Run the program using python [file name].py.

+# Inspiration
+This project was based on a codeday(hackathon) and personal project of using selenium webscrapping to brute force a simple username, password login form.